-Welcome to our 5th lesson of the Arabic free course.
-Previously we already studied the letters of the Arabic alphabet, short vowel marks, tanween, and long vowel marks.
-In our new lesson, we discuss the absence of vowel – the sukoon in arabic.
+Welcome to our 5th lesson in the Arabic free course.
+Previously, we explored Arabic alphabet letters, short vowel marks, tanween, and long vowel marks.
+In this new lesson, we delve into the concept of sukoon (the absence of a vowel) in Arabic.

-the Arabic letter ba (ب) carrying a fatha gives the sound BA:
+- The Arabic letter "ba" (ب) with a fatha mark produces the sound "BA" (ب).

 ب